Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 by Beverley Paine, Nov 2013

 I know some people are not overt planners and just follow their nose, doing what comes next, meeting needs as they arise.
-I do that too, but having an overall expressed plan helps to guide me to my goals.
+I do that to some degree too, but I found that having an overall plan expressed somehow, often on paper, helps to guide me towards accomplishing my goals.
+It also helps to make sure they stay aligned to our values.

-What it taught me was that without overtly focusing on those goals or putting a lot of effort into achieving them, a lot of our goals, ambitions and wants were realised.
+What the exercise taught me was that without overtly focusing on those goals or putting a lot of effort into achieving them, a lot of our listed goals, ambitions and wants were realised.
+Perhaps not that year, but in the following ones.
+Some were simply unrealistic (eg winning the lotto) but including them gave us the opportunity to mull over probable and possible, what was in control and what was not.

 I could have read interpreted those missed short term goals each year as failure: instead I chose to be reminded of what was important to me and why.
 Sometimes I would ditch objectives as irrelevant or unnecessary, if that had proven to be the case, but mostly I'd add them to next year's list.

-One year, when my children were in their teens, I found a list of my personal life goals from 1986 in a box of papers.
-To my surprise (though I really shouldn't have been surprised given my experience as a home educating parent) 90% of what I'd written on the list had happened.
-My life was more or less exactly what I'd wanted more than a dozen years before.
+One year, when my children were in their late teens, I found a list of my personal life goals from 1986 in a box of papers and saw that 90% of what I'd written down had happened.
 Sometimes I think it helps us to presence our thoughts and dreams in a concrete way.
 Perhaps recording our goals is a small but significant commitment to ourselves to work towards them, and that sits quietly in our memory somewhere, guiding our actions?

 Was this article helpful?
 Was it worth $1.00 to you?
 Your gift of $1 or more helps to keep this site operating offering encouragement and reassurance to families wanting better outcomes for their children.